tensorflow/models/official/projects/text_classification_example/README.md

   ...
 ```

-Overall, loader will translate the tf.Example to approiate format for model to
+Overall, loader will translate the tf.Example to appropriate format for model to
 consume.
 Then in Task.build_inputs, link the dataset like

 ```python